This initiative is implemented on behalf of the European and African Union Commissions by:

 The UB is one of the biggest universities in Spain and is the leading university in terms of research (and second in terms of research in the Consejo Superior de Investigaciones Científicas, a non-University institution).
 The UB has a wide experience in participation and in the coordination of European and International projects, not only in the area of research but also in international cooperation.

-Nicole Font Guedes is Communication and Project Manager for the University of Barcelona, specialized on international relations, editorial management and communication strategy. focusing on international collaboration and development cooperation.
+Nicole Font Guedes is Communication Manager for the University of Barcelona, specialized on communication strategies, international relations, and editorial management.
+Nicole Font is specialized in the communication management of international projects such as Horizon 2020, Erasmus + and other fundings.
 She manages the communication strategy of different project such as SPHERE, CAMINOS and MIMIR.
-She worked as a project manager at the Catalan Association of Public Universities and was project & communication assistant for the Global University Network for Innovation (GUNi).
-She has also managed technical assistance for innternational projects and organised conferences and seminars on Higher Education, academic research, university cooperation and RRI.
+She worked as a communication manager at the Catalan Association of Public Universities and was project & communication assistant for the Global University Network for Innovation (GUNi).
+She has also managed technical assistance for innternational projects and organised and participated conferences and seminars on Higher Education, academic research, university cooperation and RRI.
 She holds a Master on International Relations from the IBEI (Spain) and a Bachelor degree in Journalism with experience.
-Her fields of expertise are Comparative Politics, Social Research and Cooperation for Development.
+Her fields of expertise are Internationalisation of Higher Education, Comparative Politics, Social Research and Cooperation for Development.